7/7/22

 surface.
 Routine dental cleaning, typically

-once every six months, and a tooth whitening
+once every six months, and a

 regimen that contains a whitening gel will